randyzwitch/NoveltyColors.jl/gettingstarted.md

 # Code Example

 Because NoveltyColors.jl is intended to be incorporated into other packages where color palettes are needed, the `ColorDict` dictionary is not exported (to avoid polluting the namespace).
-In order to retrieve an array of CSS hex code, use the pattern `NoveltyColors.ColorDict["<palette>"]["<palettename>"]`.
+In order to retrieve an array of CSS hex code, use the pattern:
+	`NoveltyColors.ColorDict["<palette>"]["<palettename>"]`.

 {% highlight julia %}
 julia> using NoveltyColors